 - IBS is not a risk for another more serious disease

 For moderate symptoms consider...

 - Use of a diary, such as IFFGD’s Personal Daily Diary, to help find factors that worsen or bring on symptoms

 - Stress management, gut-directed hypnosis, biofeedback, relaxation, or pain management techniques

 - Consulting with your physician about the use of drug therapy.
 This often depends on your dominant bowel symptom

 - The use and benefits offered by cognitive-behavioral therapy

-- Consulting with your doctor about the use of drug therapy for treatment of pain.
+- Consulting with your doctor about the use of drug therapy for treatment of pain and bowel symptoms.